Skip to main content

 await ductape.product.jobs.create(details);

-executionsnumberThe number of times to execute the job.
+executionsnumberYesNumber of times to execute the job.
 Set to 0 for unlimited executions.

-intervalsnumber (milliseconds)The interval, in milliseconds, between each job execution.
+intervalsnumber (milliseconds)YesInterval in milliseconds between each execution.

-Job Event Types
+Supported Job Event Types

-The JobEventTypes enum specifies the type of events you can schedule as jobs.
+The JobEventTypes enum specifies the type of events you can schedule as jobs:

 JobEventTypesDescription